Biniyam/linkedin-php-sdk/README.md

 # Overview
-This is an PHP SDK to help with communicating with the LinkedIn API.
+This is a PHP SDK to help communication with the LinkedIn API.

 ## Init
 	$linkedin = new LinkedIn(array(